 Getting promoted is a career milestone, and you should use the process to reflect upon how you can advance your program of work in strategic ways.

-Use promotion criteria to develop an action plan.
 Department and college criteria play the major role in the promotion process because university criteria have to be general enough to address varied forms of research, scholarship, and creative achievements and assess the effectiveness of diverse positions.
 Your colleagues have developed promotion criteria as a guide for assessing the quality and impact of your work.
 You should translate those criteria into benchmarks for assessing your annual progress and discussing your work with senior faculty.

 Translating promotion criteria into annual goals can require some input from your colleagues.
 What sorts of publications and which journals are most highly valued?
 How important are conference presentations?
 What service and outreach roles are expected?
 These questions are easier to ask than they are to answer.
 Talk through your publication plans with your colleagues to align your goals with promotion expectations.